ashrutarora/DSE/README.md

 # 🎓 Data Science & Engineering Lab Codes Repository @ MIT Manipal

-Welcome to the **Data Science & Engineering** lab codes repository!
+Welcome to my **Data Science & Engineering** lab codes repository!
 This collection includes lab codes from various semesters, providing a comprehensive reference for students and enthusiasts alike. 🚀

+---

+**Note:**

+The subjects listed might occur in different semesters based on curriculum changes.
+Please review your curriculum carefully to ensure you have access to all relevant materials.

+`Check the codes according to the subject names, not by semesters.`

+---

 ## 📚 Semester-wise Lab Codes